redox-os/book/src/porting-applications.md

 """
 ```

-Dynamically linked programs depend on shared libraries at runtime.
+Dynamically linked applications depend on shared libraries at runtime.
 To
 include these libraries, you must add them in the `build.dependencies` data type.

 #### Example